LeonardoAcquaroli/raisins_and_mushrooms/presentation.md

 # Description

-Raisins can be of two species: *Kecimen* and *Besni*.\
+Raisins can be of two species: *Kecimen* *(Class = 1)* and *Besni (Class = 0)*.\
-We built different models to predict the species on the basis of the dimensions of the raisin example approximated as an ellipse.
+We built different models to predict the species on the basis of the dimensions of the raisin example approximated as an ellipse.\
+Data are taken from the paper: <https://dergipark.org.tr/tr/download/article-file/1227592> and are available at: <https://www.kaggle.com/datasets/muratkokludataset/raisin-dataset>

 ## Variables

 The predictors that can be used are:

 -   Area
 -   MajorAxisLength
 -   MinorAxisLength
 -   Eccentricity
 -   ConvexArea
 -   Extent
 -   Perimeter

--   Class_literal
+The target variable is [Class.]{.underline}

 # Descriptive Analysis